lsai2907/turbowaffle/README.md

 Citation
 If using this research, please cite:

-Leo Sai, Xiaofeng Xu, David Lipson.
-Macroecology of Microbial Abundance in Soil and Aquatic Ecosystems Across the US (2025).
+Leo Sai, Xinhao Zhu, David Lipson, Xiaofeng Xu.
+Spatial Biogeography of Microbes in Soils vs. Aquatic Ecosystems in Major Biomes across US (2025).